FrancoisChastel/h/report.md

 h/services/__init__.py : The complexity of the function is due to their binding strategy and the complexity should be high.

 h/panels/navbar.py : The complexity of the function is due to their building strategy and the complexity shouldn’t be high.

+h/config.py : The complexity of the function is due to their binding strategy and the complexity should be high.

+h/util/redirects.py : The function is parse and it have to be that complex to deal with different cases.

-/h/config.py : The complexity of the function is due to their binding strategy and the complexity should be high.
+h/streamer/messages.py : The complexity of the function is due to their binding strategy and the complexity should be high.

 2. Are the functions just complex, or also long?

 The functions routes, __init__ and config are long function but not especially complex compare to the navbar function that is little more complex.

+The functions redirects and messages are not long, just complex.

 3. What is the purpose of the functions? h/routes.py : This function aim to map the APIs routes and the python's function inside the project.